Centrally manage all your projects

 Pull a list of all projects in the organization.

-Use Cloud folders to organize resources under your organization and configure IAM policies at the folder level so policies apply transitively to the resources contained within the folder.
+Use Cloud folders to organize your resources and configure IAM policies that will apply to all child resources under those folders.

 Cloud console and API access